nks102000/Queue/QUEUE/README.md

     deleteion
     display(using array).

-4.WAP to implement a stack adt
+4.WAP to implement a stack adt using a